Logo

 Kasturba Gandhi suffered from chronic bronchitis due to complications at birth.

-Kasturba Gandhi came so close to death that Mohandas apologised to her, and promised he would not remarry if she were to die.
+Kasturba Gandhi came so close to death that Mohandas apologised to her, and promised he would not remarry if she died.

 In January 1944, Kasturba Gandhi suffered two heart attacks, after which she was confined to her bed much of the time.

-Kasturba Gandhi asked to see an Ayurvedic doctor, a more familiar form of Indian treatment.
+Kasturba Gandhi asked to see an Ayurvedic doctor, and after several delays, the government allowed a specialist in traditional Indian medicine to attend to her.

 Kasturba Gandhi died at the Aga Khan Palace in Pune, at 7:35 PM local time on 22 February 1944, aged 74.